Vilaboa

-Vilaboa (from the Latin villam bonam) is a municipality in Galicia, Spain, in the province of Pontevedra.
+Vilaboa is a municipality in the province of Pontevedra, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of Pontevedra.
 The town is located on the Atlantic Ocean, on San Simon's Cove (Ensenada de San Simon), and is a part of Ria de Vigo.

-In 2021, the recorded population was 6,033.
+In 2023, the recorded population was 5,950.

+Etymology

+The Galician name Vilaboa comes from Latin VILAM BONAM, meaning "good ville".

 Parishes

 Vilaboa is made up of 5 distinct parishes: